AshenDulsanka/BookKing-Website-PUSL2021/README.md

 # BookKing-Website PUSL2021

+> Note: This is a second-year group project.
+> It’s archived now, and the code quality reflects the fact that we were still figuring out which way was up.
+> Keeping it public for nostalgia and transparency!

 This is the project we are creating for our second-year computing group project module.

 Online booking platforms have become increasingly popular in recent years, as consumers seek the